All Episodes

 Either the Tea Party passions have converted him and energized him, or he's snowing us.

-We'll find out because he's gonna win.
+We'll find out because he's going to win.

 The other reason is JD was an honorable guy.

-He ran an okay campaign, and there was nothing the matter with it, but he had to just you gotta beat the champ, as they say, and and it it just it just wasn't enough.
+There was nothing the matter with it, but he had to just, you got to beat the champ, as they say.

 And he ran for president.

-And if he'd won, we wouldn't have had Obama and blah blah blah blah blah.
+And if he'd won, we wouldn't have had Obama and blah, blah, blah, blah, blah.

-And so that that's how that all happened.
+And so that's how that all happened.

-My my prayer is that that a revitalized John McCain has seen what he truly was up against in the 08 presidential campaign and now watching them govern realizes how important it is to oppose them at far more turns than he was willing to prior to 2008.
+My prayer is that a revitalized John McCain has seen what he truly was up against in the 08 presidential campaign and now watching them govern realizes how important it is to oppose them at far more turns than he was willing to prior to 2008.

-I hope it's been a lesson for him as it's been for all of us.
+I hope it's been a lesson for him, as it's been for all of us.

 Export Selection